prometheus-operator/prometheus-operator/Documentation/exposing-metrics.md

 Exporters can generally be divided into two categories:

 * Instance exporters: These expose metrics about a single instance of an application.
-For example the http requests that a single http server has exporters served.
+For example the HTTP requests that a single HTTP server has exporters served.
 These exporters are deployed as a [side-car](http://blog.kubernetes.io/2015/06/the-distributed-system-toolkit-patterns.html) container in the same pod as the actual instance of the respective application.
-A real life example is the [`dnsmasq` metrics sidecar](https://github.com/kubernetes/dns/blob/master/docs/sidecar/README.md), which converts the propriatary metrics format communicated over the DNS protocol by dnsmasq to the Prometheus exposition format and exposes it on an http server.
+A real life example is the [`dnsmasq` metrics sidecar](https://github.com/kubernetes/dns/blob/master/docs/sidecar/README.md), which converts the proprietary metrics format communicated over the DNS protocol by dnsmasq to the Prometheus exposition format and exposes it on an HTTP server.

 * Cluster-state exporters: These expose metrics about an entire system, they could be native to the environment the application constructs.
-For example these could be the number 3D objects in a game, or metrics about a kubernetes deployment.
+For example these could be the number 3D objects in a game, or metrics about a Kubernetes deployment.
 These exporters are typically deployed as a normal Kubernetes deployment, but can vary depending on the nature of the particular exporter.
 A real life example of this is the